-- a.
-The Policy Investigator will be selected from an open application and is preferred to have served on the Greek Standards board prior to taking on the Policy Investigator position - b.
-Any candidates for the position must meet the criteria for membership on the Greek Standards Board.
-(See Section I) - c.
-The Policy Investigator will serve on a 1-year term and must be an active member of an Interfraternity Council chapter of good standing. - d.
-The Policy Investigator may not be associated with the same chapter as the Director of Policy and Procedure.
+- 1) The Policy Investigator will be selected from an open application and is preferred to have served on the Greek Standards board prior to taking on the Policy Investigator position - 2) Any candidates for the position must meet the criteria for membership on the Greek Standards Board.
+(See Section I) - 3) The Policy Investigator will serve on a 1-year term and must be an active member of an Interfraternity Council chapter of good standing. - 4) The Policy Investigator may not be associated with the same chapter as the Director of Policy and Procedure.

-Criteria for use of Investigator:
+Criteria for use of an Investigator: